leepl37/leepl37.github.io/src/rust_book/15_smart_pointers.md

 * borrowing rules enforcing at compile time -> references and Box<T>.

-* checking the borrowing rules at compile time is the beest choice in the majority of cases, which is why this is Rust's default.
+* checking the borrowing rules at compile time is the best choice in the majority of cases, which is why this is Rust's default.

 * The advantage of checking the borrowing rules at runtime instead is that certain memory-safe scenarios are then allowed, whereas they are disallowed by the compile-time checks.